bennyrubin/bennyrubin.github.io/aboutme.md

 ---
 layout: page
-title: About me
+title: ""
 cover-img: ["./assets/img/alpine.JPG"]
 ---

 My name is **Benny Rubin**.

-The best way to contact me is my email at the bottom of the webpage.
+The best way to contact me is by email: bennycrubin (at) gmail.com